Cape Town Gay Travel

 I stopped by for an early lunch and enjoyed the cozy terrace.
 Mornings are quiet, but the evening cocktails and jazz crowd is much livelier.
 Whether you go for a midday snack or drinks and a show, Piano Bar’s menu will have something delicious.

-If you’re planning a trip to Cape Town, check out Piano Bar’s event lineup.
-I didn’t get to visit again for a show, so if you’ve been, let me know your thoughts at the bottom of this Cape Town gay travel guide.
+If you’re planning a trip to Cape Town, check out their weekly event lineup.
+I didn’t get to visit again for a show, so if you’ve been, let me know!

 Coco Safar: Espresso Bar & Restaurant